Guidance for UK businesses on rules for selling services to Portugal.

 - visas including intra-corporate transfers

 Check which actions travellers visiting Europe need to take.

 Find out if you need to pay National Insurance in the UK or social security contributions in Portugal.

 To check what you need to do in Portugal, read our guidance on professional qualifications in the EEA and Switzerland.

 If you need to secure the recognition of your professional qualification in Portugal, these sources can help you:

-- Portuguese NARIC, the information centre for the academic and professional recognition of qualifications
+- Portuguese NARIC, the information centre for the recognition of professional qualifications

 - Portugal’s Point of Single Contact for service providers on the ePortugal website (in Portuguese)